hsf-training/hsf-training-reana-webpage/_episodes/02-first-example.md

 ## Connect REANA client to remote REANA cluster

-The REANA client will interact with remote REANA cluster.
-The authentication uses a token that one can get by logging into REANA UI at [reana.cern.ch](https://reana.cern.ch).
+The REANA client will interact with a remote REANA cluster.

 The REANA client knows to which REANA cluster it connects by means of two environment variables: